|

 premier military institutions to serve as a faculty member.
 He-also had the distinction to

-study at the Royal College of Defence Studies, United Kingdom.
+study at the Royal College of Defense Studies, United Kingdom.

 bravery in action during the 1965 war.
 He was selected to serve in the elite Special